Why Is My AC Not Blowing Cold Air?

 3. Dirty Filters

 Your AC may have more than one filter.
 You’ll most likely have one filter in your return vent and another in your air handler.
-If your filters become clogged, it limits airflow and stops your filter from working properly.
+If your filters become clogged, it limits airflow and stops your filter from working properly, causing the air conditioner to not blow cold air but run.

 How often you need to change or clean the air filters depends on the manufacturer.
 While 30 days is a common frequency, some air filters don’t need to be changed for 60 or 90 days.